unizar-flav/ProLink/README.md

 Pro BLAST allows to search for homologous sequences via the Blast tool, but making sure that low identity seqs are also represented in the output.

-Firstly, a regular Blast with is launched, and hitlist_range seqs are obtained.
+Firstly, a regular Blast is launched, and hitlist_size seqs are obtained.

-If the number of low identity seqs in the found seqs are below the min_low_identity_seqs parameter, a new regular Blast will be launched but with hitlist_range += additional_hits.
+If the number of low identity seqs in the found seqs are below the min_low_identity_seqs parameter, a new regular Blast will be launched but with hitlist_size += additional_hits.

 Pro BLAST will stop when the number of low identity seqs reach max_low_identity_seqs, or when more than 10000 sequences are found (this limit is due to the computing capacity of the Google collab servers when clustering.
 In a future update, this value will be included as an advanced parameter).